Taj Smith

-Tajiddin M. Smith-Wilson (born September 30, 1983) is a professional gridiron football wide receiver who is currently a free agent.
-He recently played for the Saskatchewan Roughriders of the Canadian Football League.
+Tajiddin M. Smith-Wilson (born September 30, 1983) is an American former professional football wide receiver who played for the Indianapolis Colts of the National Football League (NFL) and the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2008.
-He played college football at Syracuse and Bakersfield College.
+He played college football at Syracuse and Bakersfield Community College.

-He has also been a member of the Indianapolis Colts.

-College career

-Bakersfield Community College Bakersfield: Set the single-season school record with 53 catches in 2005 ...
-First player in Bakersfield history to catch more than 50 passes in a season ...
-Compiled 960 yards and 10 touchdowns last season, which both rank third on the single season ledger ...
-Had 95 catches in his two years with the Renegades, which is tied for the highest total in school history ...
-His 1,670 career receiving yards and 16 career touchdowns both rank second all-time ...
-First-team all-conference and an honorable mention All-American ...

 Professional career

 Green Bay Packers

 In his first 2008 preseason game with the Green Bay Packers, Smith caught two passes for 23 yards against the Cincinnati Bengals.
 He was waived by the team during final cuts on August 30.

 Indianapolis Colts

 Smith was signed to the practice squad of the Indianapolis Colts on September 25, 2008.
 He was released on December 3, but re-signed on December 8.
 After finishing the season on the practice squad, Smith was re-signed to a future contract on January 5, 2009.
 He spent the 2009 season on the practice squad, and was re-signed to a future contract on February 11, 2010.

 Taj Smith was cut on the Indianapolis Colts roster cut down day and was a free agent.
 He was later re-signed to add depth to Indianapolis's depleted receiver corps.
 On December 5, in a game against the Dallas Cowboys Smith blocked a punt and recovered it in the endzone, tying the game for the Colts.
 Played in all 4 preseason games in 2011.
 He finished with 12 catches, 210 yards and 2TD and in the last preseason game he ended well with 8 catches, 140 yards, and the game winning Touchdown.

 On September 3, 2011, Smith was waived by the Colts.